Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 While in the process of relaxing, the galaxy undergoes a major merger with the previously gas-stripped satellite at $t_{\mathrm{lookback}}=3.61$~Gyr (horizontal dashed line in the left panels of Figure~\ref{plot: evolutions}) with a stellar mass ratio of $\mu_{\rm{*}}=0.32$.
-While this merger does not substantially change $t_{\rm{dyn}}$, it causes a significant morphological transformation from an LTG to an ETG (seen as a decrease in $\kappa_{\rm{co}}^*$; bottom-left panel of Figure~\ref{plot: evolutions}) and a decrease in the stellar ellipticity.
+While this merger does not substantially change $t_{\rm{dyn}}$, it causes a significant morphological transformation from an LTG to an ETG (seen as a decrease in $\kappa_{\rm{co}}^*$; bottom-left panel of Figure~\ref{plot: evolutions}) and a decrease in the stellar ellipticity (see panel \RNum{3} in Figure~\ref{plot: galaxy A B graphic}).
 This drives a significant and permanent increase in $t_{\rm{torque}}$ and helps drive an overall longer relaxation time.
 This behaviour is not uncommon among other long-duration unstable misalignments.
-We find a $>20\%$ decrease in stellar ellipticity between pre- and post-unstable misalignment formation is seen in $\approx33\%$ of $t_{\rm{relax}}>2$~Gyr relaxations.
+We find a $>20$~per~cent decrease in stellar ellipticity between pre- and post-unstable misalignment formation is seen in $\approx33$~per~cent of $t_{\rm{relax}}>2$~Gyr relaxations.
 Despite the increase in $\bar{t}_{\rm{torque}}$ to $1-2$~Gyr, the galaxy remains unable to fully relax for another $\approx3$~Gyr.
+This is due to a small gas accretion event at $t_{\mathrm{lookback}}\sim1.5$~Gyr, although the accretion rate is insufficient to prevent further differential precession and eventual relaxation into stable co-rotation.